You’ve probably heard about it a thousand times, but do you know what Collagen actually is … and why it’s so vital for your skin?

 Collagen is the skin’s support, giving it the firmness and elasticity it needs to move and function healthily.
 You could say it’s the skeleton of your skin.

-Your body makes collagen naturally until about 30 years of age, after which it produces increasingly fewer hormones and less collagen.
+Your body makes the protein naturally until about 30 years of age, after which it produces increasingly fewer hormones and less.

 At the age of 40 collagen production can decrease up to 1% annually, while this loss is around 30% per year by the age of 70!

-The progressive decline of collagen production and the resulting reduction in the quality and quantity of collagen fibres, causes the skin to weaken.
+The progressive decline and the resulting reduction in the quality and quantity of collagen fibres, causes the skin to weaken.
 This in turn thins the skin and triggers more sagging and wrinkles.

-In summary, ageing doesn’t destroy collagen, but rather diminishes its production.
-Other factors contribute to the loss of collagen and destroy the body’s existing reserves ie stress, a diet poor in vitamins, minerals and amino acids, plus over exposure to the sun.
+In summary, ageing doesn’t destroy the protein, but rather diminishes its production.
+Other factors contribute to the loss of collagen and destroy the body’s existing reserves ie stress, a diet poor in vitamins, minerals and amino acids, plus over-exposure to the sun.